luau-lang/luau/rfcs/require-by-string.md

 - Libraries are fully compatible with the Roblox engine, as require-by-string is currently unimplemented.
 - Luau currently implements relative paths in relation to the current working directory.
-- We propose changing this behavior, and breaking backwards compatibility on this front.
+- We propose changing this behavior and breaking backwards compatibility on this front.
 - With the current implementation, requiring a library that itself contains relative-path require statements [can become a mess](https://github.com/Roblox/luau/issues/959) if the Luau VM is not launched from the "correct" working directory.
 - We propose the following change: relative paths passed to require statements will be evaluated in relation to the requiring file's location, not in relation to the current working directory.
     - Caveat: if the relative-path require is called directly in the Luau CLI, this will remain relative to the current working directory, as there is no sense of a "requiring file" here.